Rjmoodie/yardpass-upgrade/ORGANIZER-MIGRATION-SYSTEM.md

 ```
 1. Inside Eventbrite Email Campaigns
 2. Export "Subscribers" or "Purchasers" as CSV
-3. Import to YardPass with consent status
+3. Import to Liventix with consent status
 4. Only send marketing to opted-in contacts
 ```